Two dedicated cruise berths with water depth alongside up to 11mtrs.

 heavy with the scent of spices.
 Women wearing the traditional bui bui

 fill the narrow streets and busy markets.
 At the dhow docks fresh fish

 and goods from all along the coast arrive daily.
 The streets are alive

-with the bright colours of the traditional coastal khanga and kikoy,
+with the bright color of the traditional coastal khanga and kikoy,

 the all purpose wrap around cloth worn by both men and women.

 At the waters edge is Fort Jesus, an imposing fort that stands watch over the harbor.
 The high gun turrets, battlements and underground passages of this 16th Century Fort were the center of a historic struggle for control of the Kenya coast between the Portuguese army and the Shirazi Arabs.
 This war was waged around Mombasa over hundreds of years and countless battles, and the Fort stands as a testament to this tumultuous past.

 Mombasa is Kenya's main tourist destination.
 It is located on the Eastern coastline of Kenya bordering the Indian Ocean; which has made it a popular destination for its beaches.
 Mombasa offers a diverse marine life, world-class hotels and friendly atmosphere.
 There is tropical climate all year and is a great destination filled with activities for all ages.